viktorjasper/en-HU-keyboard-layout/README.md

 I switch between MacOS, Windows and Linux multiple times a day.
 I also often type characters with accents and I like to use keyboard shortcuts very much.

-I rarely have problem with keyboard shortcuts but sometimes I find a shortcut which cannot be pressed using an international layout.
-I believe the reason is that the shortcuts are designed with the us keyboard in mind.
-Most of the times I can change the shortcuts but I don't want to.
-When reinstalling the OS I would have to reconfigure every application I use.
-I believe it is easier to create a unified keyboard layout.
+I rarely have problem with keyboard shortcuts but sometimes I find a shortcut which cannot be pressed on an international keyboard layout.
+I believe the reason is that the shortcut was designed with the us keyboard in mind.
+Most application lets you change the shortcuts but it can be time consuming.
+When reinstalling the OS I would have to reconfigure every application.
+To make the configuration easier I decided to create a unified keyboard layout.

-I wanted to have a consistent keyboard layout which can be used the same way no matter what operating system is running so I have decided to create my own.
+I wanted to have a consistent keyboard layout which can be used the same way no matter what operating system I use.
+For these reasons I have decided to create my own layout.

 The Design Concept of the new Layout: